qaptivator/jtoh-xl-tower-tracker/README.md

 - Added new citadels from Ring 4

+### v0.1.3

+Small visual changes (deployment 7, commit small visual changes)

+- Added text what is shown when user have never joined JXP even once (useful for showing a possibility that username spelling is wrong)
+- Fixed the catastrophic text being barely visible by adding a black stroke around it
+- Added an error message, when error occurs while obtaining Roblox data
+- Fixed the favicon.ico

 ## TODO List

 - [ ] Button for showing full name without having to hover over the acronyms